saketh-are/algo-lib/README.md

    * Binomial coefficients in `O(1)`
    * Inverses in `O(1)`

 `MOD` is configured as a template parameter.
-If the modulus isn't know at compile-time, move `MOD` inside the struct as a static member.
+If the modulus isn't known at compile-time, move `MOD` inside the struct as a static member.

  __Usage Examples:__
  * [Exponentiation](test/numeric/modnum/exponentiation/exponentiation.cpp)